Cool Country Koalas

 The Koala (Phascolarctus cinereus) is an iconic Australian species found over a vast yet highly fragmented range of eastern Australia.
 Koalas are listed as vulnerable to extinction in the Commonwealth Environment Protection and Biodiversity Conservation Act, 1999 and the NSW Threatened Species Conservation Act,1995.
 The NSW Recovery Plan for the Koala purports the species status on the Northern Tablelands is unknown.

 In 2015, Northern Tablelands Local Land Services staff started off the Northern Tablelands Cool Country Koalas project by commissioning a koala strategy.

 The Northern Tablelands Koala Recovery Strategy project seeks to address the deficit of reliable information on Koala populations and their status in the region.
 The strategy will guide future research and planning to avert decline of Koala populations on the Northern Tablelands and will enable strategic delivery of on ground incentives through the Trees on Farms program.

-Understand what’s happening with our koalas
+Understanding what’s happening to our koalas

 Baxter the sniffer dog has been a huge help with this.
 Read more about Baxter.

 We also managed to do some cool things along the way.

 - We had a botanist note down which trees had the most koala activity in Armidale and Inverell

 - We did a small study on disease in the Inverell and Armidale and found that 61% of Armidale’s 25 koalas sampled at chlamydia!
 That is one of the highest rates of chlamydia in koala populations seen!
 Northern Tablelands LLS is hoping (and applying for grants) for a vaccine trial to occur in Armidale, to save our koala species!

 - We also compared Inverell and Armidale koala genetics!
 Turns out that they are genetically very different – and also that someone had put an Inverell koala in the Armidale Area!